People who have struggled with their mental health may hold the key to helping us all

 One of the things we learn as we get older is that we all experience difficult times in our lives that put pressure on our mental health.
 Knowing this it seems sensible that we should approach our mental health in the same practical way that we work on our physical health.
 All well in theory but how do we help ourselves when we feel alone and unable to cope?

-At The Mix, we speak to young people who are struggling with their mental health every day through our digital, social and helpline services.
+At The Mix, we speak to young people who are struggling with their mental health every day through our digital and social services.
 The transitions that mark the journey into adulthood present many distinct challenges that can be both exciting and overwhelming.
 Key life events like exams, going to college, moving out of home or starting work are all plied on top of a search for identity can become overwhelming for young adults.
 Furthermore, it can be hard to keep perspective when friends and celebrities on social media seem to be living effortless, wonderful lives.

 For the young people who visit The Mix talking to others seems to be the key to surviving these events.
 Sometimes these conversations need to be with a professional but in many cases their peers can make all the difference.
 You might ask yourself what does another young person have to offer that a trained counsellor does not.
 The answer is simple – they have been through what you are experiencing.